The Civil Aviation Affairs (CAA) is the Kingdom of Bahrain’s aviation regulator which oversees all aspects of aviation.

 Aeronautical Licensing: Responsible for the Flight Safety Oversight of Bahrain’s aviation industry and ensuring compliance with established regulations as per the Bahrain Civil Aviation Law, Air Navigation Technical Regulations (ANTR), and the ICAO Standard and Recommended Practices (SARP’s).
 The Directorate is also responsible for issuing licenses related to aircraft operations and airworthiness.

-Air Navigation Systems: Responsible for providing technical support for all related Systems (RADARS, Ground-Air Communications, Navigational Aids, and Meteorology), implementing Civil Aviation projects related to Air Navigation Systems, and assisting the Air Traffic Management Directorate in achieving the highest safety standards to meet the International Civil Aviation Organization’s requirements.
+Air Navigation Systems: Responsible for providing technical support for all related systems (Radars, Ground-to-Air & Ground to Ground Communication, Navigational Aids, and Meteorology), Managing MTT LAN & PBX, implementing CAA projects related to ANSD and assisting the ATMD in achieving the highest safety standards to meet the ICAO requirements.

 Air Transport: Responsible for air transport regulations, conventions, bilateral and multilateral agreements and airline schedule permission in the addition to issuing of licenses for cargo, travel agencies and other aviation activities.